rbuck/ki-eye/README.md

 if you find yourself needing to use JITTER or normal distributions, uncomment the rather obvious like currently commented out, and comment out the current line.

+## Using Screen

+Linux (and Mac) have a utility available called screen which is very helpful, if for no other reason than to make sure jobs are not killed when you close up your laptop and the SSH session hangs up.
+Other reasons this is useful is support for virtual terminals.

+Here we share some of the common commands you will use with screen.

+### Installing Screen with Yum

+    # yum install screen

+### Starting Screen

+Screen is started from the command line just like any other, and you can create a convenient session name to refer to it later by:

+    # screen -S thename

+### Control Command

+Screen uses the command “Ctrl-a” that’s the control key and a lowercase “a”  as a signal to send commands to screen instead of the shell.

+For example, “Ctrl-a” then “?”.
+You should now have the screen help page.

+### Creating Windows

+Command: “Ctrl-a” “c”.

+To create a new window, you just use “Ctrl-a” “c”.

+This will create a new window for you with your default prompt.
+Your old window is still active.

+For example, I can be running top and then open a new window to do other things.
+Top stays running!
+It is still there.
+To try this for yourself, start up screen and then run top.
+(Note: I have truncated some screens to save space.)

+Your top window is still running you just have to switch back to it.

+### Switching Between Windows: Next and Previous

+Command: “Ctrl-a” “n”  OR  “Ctrl-a” “p”

+Screen allows you to move forward and back.
+In the example above, you could use “Ctrl-a “n” to get back to top.
+This command switches you to the next window.

+The windows work like a carousel and will loop back around to your first window.

+You can create several windows and toggle through them with “Ctrl-a” “n” for the next window or “Ctrl-a” “p” for the previous window.

+Each process will keep running until you kill that window.

+### Switching Between Windows: Numbered Windows

+Command: “Ctrl-a” {0-9}

+Screen allows you to select the window to display, as it numerically assigns ordinals to each screen, starting with 0 and proceeding to 9.
+You can directly go to a numbered window by doing something like “Ctrl-a” “5”.

+### Detaching From Screen

+Command: “Ctrl-a” “d”

+Detaching is the most powerful part of screen.
+Screen allows you to detach from a window and reattach later.

+If your network connection fails, screen will automatically detach your session!

+You can detach from the window using “Ctrl-a” “d”.

+This will drop you into your shell.

+If your network connection fails, screen will automatically detach your session!

+All screen windows are still there and you can re-attach to them later.

+### Reattach to Screen

+Command: screen -r

+If your connection drops or you have detached from a screen, you can re-attach by just running:

+    $ screen -r

+This will re-attach to your screen.

+However, if you have multiple screens you may get this:

+    $ screen -r
+    There are several suitable screens on:
+    31917.pts-5.office      (Detached)
+    31844.pts-0.office      (Detached)

+To re-attach to one of those simply issue a command like:

+    screen -r  31844.pts-0.office

+### Listing Screen Sessions

+Command: screen -ls

+If you happen to be using named screen sessions you can simply provide the convenience name as an argument to the reattach command.

+    $ screen -r sessionname

+To recall those session names however, as well as to check to verify a previously created session still exists you may run this command:

+    $ screen -ls